 The drone was lowered 38 meters down from the Texas deck before entering the water.
-Although we had previously feared that the underwater vehilcle would be like a pendulum, it was completely unproblematic to lower it down to the waves.
-When the mini-ROV hit the surface, all you had to do was to release enough on the tether, hold down the boost button, and fly over to Ivar Aasen's structure through the waves that broke around the truss.
+Although we had previously feared that the underwater vehicle would be like a pendulum, it was unproblematic to lower it down to the waves.
+When the mini-ROV hit the surface, all we had to do was to release enough on the tether, hold down the boost button, and fly over to Ivar Aasen's structure through the waves that broke around the truss.
 With auto-heading, it was neither a problem to keep the direction even in this wave foam.
-When we came down to a depth of 12-15 meters, it calmed down considerably and we quickly spotted the first level with conductor guides.
+When we came down to a depth of 12-15 meters, it calmed down considerably, and we quickly spotted the first level with conductor guides.

 The ROV guys

 The crew also operated another ROV.
 It was relatively small but still six times heavier than the Blueye mini-ROV.
 They had rigged a container on deck with a team of four men who went 12-hour shifts.
 These guys had extensive experience as ROV pilots from the North Sea in companies such as IKM Subsea and Oceaneering.
 Their craft was a Saab Seaeye Falcon equipped with both grippers and multi-beam sonar.
 We also installed a PH sniffer (mounted in front) to verify that the cement had reached the very top around the conductor in the hole.

 One of the pilots was also interested in testing the Blueye drone and launched the drone.
 After a Work Permit and a Toolbox Talk was conducted, he lowered the drone to the water.
 The pilot stood with the controller and was quickly super impressed with the underwater robot's maneuverability and balance.